Is your gold jewelry looking dull?

-Let’s take a look at the products and methods to understand how to clean gold jewelry.
+Let’s take a look at the products and methods to use when cleaning your jewelry.

 1. Use Dish Soap to Clean Jewelry

-There are specialized jewelry brushes you can purchase to clean your pieces, but if you’re looking for an alternative, makeup brushes will work well too.
+There are specialized jewelry brushes you can purchase to clean your pieces but if you’re looking for an alternative, makeup brushes will work well.

-Rinse your pieces thoroughly once you’ve scrubbed all your pieces, use warm running water from the tap to rinse them off.
-As mentioned before, don’t use boiling water if your jewelry contains precious and fragile stones.
-Use low water pressure while rinsing your jewelry, so as not to loosen any stones.
+Once you’ve scrubbed all your pieces, use warm running water from the tap to rinse them off.
+As mentioned before, don’t use extremely hot water if your jewelry contains precious and fragile stones.
+Use low water pressure when rinsing your jewelry, so as not to loosen any stones.

 Since ammonia is a chemical, it can damage certain materials found in jewelry.
 Avoid using ammonia on jewelry containing pearls or platinum.
 To create a solution, mix some ammonia with six times as much water and stir the solution thoroughly.

 As mentioned before, it’s not always safe to use boiling water to clean jewelry but it’s important to know when it’s a solution to your problem.
-You can boil the gold in water without getting damaged but boiling jewelry with the following gemstones can cause the gems to chip or crack under extreme temperatures:
+Gold can be boiled in water without getting damaged but boiling jewelry with the following gemstones can cause the gems to chip or crack under extreme temperatures:

 This is especially true if the gemstones were cold before boiling them.
-Boiling glued-in gemstones are not ideal as it will melt the settings.
-But if you want to clean solid jewelry that contains strong gemstones such as diamonds then boiling is the perfect option, especially if the pieces are extremely grimy.
+Boiling glued-in gemstones is not ideal as it will melt the settings.
+But if you want to clean solid jewelry that contains robust gemstones such as diamonds then boiling is the ideal option, especially if the pieces are extremely grimy.